ulumbagas/pizza_dataset/README.md

 # pizza_dataset
-This analysis project focuses on one of the most popular global food icons "pizza" and in this analysis i am using Bigquery.
+This project focuses on one of the most popular global food icons "pizza" and in this analysis i am using Bigquery.
 My main goal is to uncover valuable insights from a collection of datasets that encompass various aspects.
 By carefully analyzing the pizza dataset, we can identify interesting patterns, evolving consumer trends, and perhaps even determine whether there is a relationship between certain factors, such as weather or seasons, and pizza preferences.
 Through this approach, we hope to provide beneficial insights for the culinary industry. <br/>
 ### About Dataset.
 The pizza dataset comprises four tables: